worikgh/wGP/README.md

 ### training_percent ###

-    The data supplied for the simulation is divided into traing and testing.
+    The data supplied for the simulation is divided into training and testing.
 This sets the percentage of data used to train the model.
 During model development the training data is used.
-When a new model that peforms best in the training data is discovered it is run against the testing data and the results recorded
+When a new model that performs best in the training data is discovered it is run against the testing data and the results recorded

     Example: training_percent 80

 ### data_file ###

     The file name of the training and testing data.
-Comma seperated line per record.
-The first line is the field names (these constitute the inputs to teh generated functions).
+Comma separated line per record.
+The first line is the field names (these constitute the inputs to the generated functions).
 The last column is the objective value.

     Example: data_file Abalone.in